Pastor/testing/arduino/libraries/uEEPROMLib/README.md

 Any code contribution, report or comment are always welcome.
 Don't hesitate to use GitHub for that.

+ * You can sponsor this project using GitHub's Sponsor button: https://github.com/Naguissa/uEEPROMLib
-You can make a donation via PayPal: https://paypal.me/foroelectro
+ * You can make a donation via PayPal: https://paypal.me/foroelectro

 Thanks for your support.